SHORT FILM FESTIVAL 2021

 Where did your passion for filmmaking come from?

-Has your style/approach to your films changed much since your debut short?
+How much has your approach to your films changed you tell changed since your first film?

-And finally, what do you hope people will take away from Next of Kin?
+And finally, what do you hope audiences will take away from Recipes for Baking Bread?